Naval Architecture & Marine Engineering; Civil, Electrical and Mechanical Engineering; Government; Management; ORCA Education at USCGA

 - Four courses are taught that cover a spectrum of operational topics including basic and advanced navigation, maritime communications, nautical rules of the road, risk management, relative motion theory, collision avoidance, basic emergency procedures and homeland security and maritime domain awareness missions.
 The program is enhanced by training and educational opportunities in the navigation lab, training tug boats, ship simulation facilities, and many summer training opportunities at actual working Coast Guard units.

 The Coast Guard Academy is more than a great place to learn and grow; it's a great place to live.
 The region has a long tradition of embracing the sea, the military and higher education.
-Our campus is on the waterfront, set upon rolling hills with meticulously manicured grounds.
+The campus is on the waterfront, set upon rolling hills with meticulously manicured grounds.
 The living environment is secure, supportive and regimented, in the best tradition of the US service academies.
-The Coast Guard Academy provides an atmosphere of closeness and inter-reliance that befits our humanitarian mission and commitment to service above self.
+The Coast Guard Academy provides an atmosphere of closeness and inter-reliance that befits the humanitarian mission and commitment to service above self.

 - Campus Location: The US Coast Guard Academy is situated on a classic New England college campus